 They both become victims of violence and hit the road looking for a town where they can live a better life.
-The two leads had never acted before and exchange almost no dialogue throughout the film.
-They give the most captivating performances that will leave you deeply moved.
+The two leads had never acted before and they exchange almost no dialogue throughout the film.
+They give the most captivating performances that will leave you deeply moved on Valentine’s Day.

 Warwick Thornton says: “It’s my life — everything in that film I’ve seen and I wanted to show the world what Alice Springs is like.

-There are some stunningly beautiful shots and interesting ideas about the role played in our lives by coincidence and circular circumstance.
+There are some stunningly beautiful shots and interesting ideas about the role played in our lives by coincidence and circular circumstances.

 The film’s original Chinese title means “the age of blossoms” or “the flowery years” — Chinese metaphors for the fleeting time of youth, beauty, and love.

 Set in 1962 Hong Kong, two neighbors, a woman and a man, form a strong bond after both suspect their spouses of extramarital activities.
 However, they agree to keep their bond platonic so as not to commit similar wrongs, making the characters’ restraint more poignant and ennobling.